 - Click the “Install” button and enter your password when prompted.

-- Choose SDDM or LightDM when asked to select a display manager (see the comparison table earlier in this guide).
+- Choose SDDM or LightDM when Software Manager prompts you to pick a display manager.

 Official KDE Resources